-- (i) a supply to a person who, in the course of a business, makes video works or supplies video recordings; - (ii) an exempted supply by virtue of paragraphs (2) and (5) to (10) of this Article; - (iii) a supply outside Jersey. - (5) Where a video work - - (a) is designed to provide a record of an event or occasion for those who took part in the event or occasion or are connected with those who did so;

-- (b) does not, to any significant extent, depict anything falling within sub-paragraph (a), (b) or (c) of paragraph (2) of Article 2 of this Law; and - (c) is not designed to any significant extent to stimulate or encourage anything falling within sub-paragraph (a) of that paragraph or, in the case of anything falling within subparagraph (b) of that paragraph, is not designed to any extent to do so:

-the supply of a video recording containing only that work to a person who took part in the event or occasion or is connected with someone who did so is an exempted supply.
+- (i) a supply to a person who, in the course of a business, makes video works or supplies video recordings; - (ii) an exempted supply by virtue of paragraphs (2) and (5) to (10); - (iii) a supply outside Jersey. - (5) Where a video work - (a) is designed to provide a record of an event or occasion for those who took part in the event or occasion or are connected with those who did so; - (b) does not, to any significant extent, depict any of the following - (i) human sexual activity or acts of force or restraint associated with such activity, - (ii) mutilation or torture of, or other acts of gross violence towards, humans or animals, or - (iii) human genital organs or human urinary or excretory functions; and - (c) is not designed - (i) to any significant extent to stimulate or encourage anything falling within sub-paragraph (b)(i), or - (ii) to any extent to stimulate or encourage anything falling within subparagraph (b)(ii), the supply of a video recording containing only that work to a person who took part in the event or occasion or is connected with someone who did so is an exempted supply.11

-- (6) The supply of a video recording for the purpose only of the exhibition of any video work contained in the recording in premises other than a dwelling house, being premises mentioned in paragraph (7) of this Article is an exempted supply. - (7) The premises referred to in paragraph (6) of this Article are premises normally used for the exhibition of cinematograph films passed by the Bailiff. - (8) The supply of a video recording for the purpose only of the broadcasting of any video work contained in the recording by the British Broadcasting Corporation or the Independent Broadcasting Authority or its distribution by a system licensed under Article 5 of the Telecommunications (Jersey) Law 1972, is an exempted supply. - (9) The supply of a video recording for the purpose of submitting a video work contained in the recording for the issue of a classification certificate or otherwise only for purposes of arrangements made by the designated authority is an exempted supply. - (10) The supply of a video recording with a view only to its use in training for or carrying on any medical occupation is an exempted supply.
+- (6) The supply of a video recording for the purpose only of the exhibition of any video work contained in the recording in premises other than a dwelling house, being premises mentioned in paragraph (7) is an exempted supply. - (7) The premises referred to in paragraph (6) are premises normally used for the exhibition of cinematograph films passed by the Bailiff. - (8) The supply of a video recording for the purpose only of the broadcasting of any video work contained in the recording by the British Broadcasting Corporation or the Independent Broadcasting Authority or its distribution by a telecommunication system run under a licence under the Telecommunications (Jersey) Law 2002 is an exempted supply.12